Wizna: History

-The Jews in Wizna
+Jews in Wizna

 It is not clear when Jews started to settle in Wizna.
 Most of the Jewish population lived around the Rynek (Town Square) and the nearby streets.
 In 1765, 16 Jewish families (about 75 individuals) lived in Wizna.
 In 1857, there were 492 Jews out of a total population of 1,861; in 1921, they numbered 714 out of 2,670.
 Jews were mostly small merchants, craftsman and service providers.
 In the small village of Witkowo, on the Narew River adjacent to the north side of Wizna, a few Jewish families were farmers and fishermen.
-These included the Gostkowski family, which operated a ferry on the Narew River for over 100 years prior to the construction of the bridge on the road between Łomża and Bialystok.
-The gangster-turned-author Urke Nachalnik was born in Wizna to the wealthy and respected Farberowicz family, who were grain merchants and operated a flour mill.
-Urke Nachalnik’s books and stories were published in several languages by the Yiddish press in Poland and in the United States in the 1930s, with some of them being turned into stage plays.
+These included the Gostkowski family, which had operated a ferry on the Narew River for over 100 years prior to the construction of the bridge on the road between Łomża and Bialystok.
+Urke Nachalnik was born in Wizna to the Farberowicz family, who were grain merchants and operated a flour mill.
+Nachalnik's books and stories were published in several languages by the Yiddish press in Poland and in the United States in the 1930s, and some were turned into stage plays.